 Pilot, what skills are important?
 Pilot, what qualifications do I need?

 In addition to good skills in math, physics and English, pilot tests will check your memory, logical thinking, perception, attention, alertness, concentration, spatial orientation and multiple stresses.

+These include the ability to work in a team, communication, problem solving, decision making and many more.
 Because flying is a team effort and it is essential that the cooperation in the cockpit works smoothly.

 Pilot without soft voice?

 A soft voice is not a prerequisite for the pilot job.

 Depending on the voice color, it has a different effect on the person you are talking to, which you may unconsciously influence during an interview.

 But it should not be an obstacle for you and certainly no reason not to take up the profession.